 …And not a bit you’ll want to swim in.
 Well, maybe.
 Puget Sound is awfully cold.
 I grew up visiting my grandparents at Lake Tahoe, which is a cold lake, and Puget Sound is downright bone chilling.
 You can, however take an enjoyable dip in Lake Washington during the summer.

 More likely, I will spend my time on a boat.
 The Agua Verde Paddle Club rents single and double kayaks that you can use to explore Lake Union and Portage Bay.
 However, you’re strongly discouraged from taking them through the Montlake Cut, a narrow channel that connects Portage Bay to Lake Washington, because of the many sail and motor boats.
 I actually prefer the Lake Washington side and will rent a canoe from the UW’s Waterfront Activities Center (near Husky Stadium).
 From there it’s like a game of Frogger, crossing the paths of these faster boats to reach the Washington Arboretum on the other side.
+Those who are feeling more adventurous may go on rafting trips.

 The Arboretum is one of my favorite places in Seattle.
 Boats glide quietly between the water lilies and trees to find little corners where you can stop for a picnic lunch or go swimming.
 The 520 bridge was originally designed to cut through the Arboretum, but construction was halted.
 Now off ramps stop in mid-air, creating a good diving platform for some.
 If you arrive by land, you can go for a short hike on a trail that includes floating platforms through the marsh.